fastforwardlabs/convnetplayground/README.md

 ### Semsearch

 For each selected image, the user is able to view the top 50 most similar images in the dataset.
-The level of similarity is conveyed by an orange bar below each image icon.
+The similarity metric is conveyed as a percentage bar below each image.